-In notifying sentences of suspension or disqualification to the person upon whom sentence is passed and to the Secretariat of the FIA, it shall be necessary for an ASN to give its reasons for inflicting such penalty, but under no circumstances shall these reasons be published.
+In notifying sentences of suspension or disqualification to the person upon whom sentence is passed and to the Secretariat of the FIA, it shall be necessary for an ASN to give its reasons for inflicting such penalty.

 166. Suspension or disqualification of an automobile